 S

-December wheat satisfied the third upside PriceCount objective off the October low.
-It would be normal for the chart to get a near term reaction in the form of a consolidation or corrective trade form this level, at least.
-IF you can sustain further upside, we are left with a low percentage fourth count to aim for in the 5.97 area.
+The rally in May canola has broken out above the November high, opening the topside for a run to the third upside PriceCount objective to the 686 area.
+It would be normal for the chart to react from this level in the form of a near term or corrective trade, at least.
+At this point, IF you can sustain further upside we are left with the low percentage fourth upside count to aim for in the 773 area.

 The PriceCount study is a tool that can help to project the distance of a move in price.
 The counts are not intended to be an ‘exact’ science but rather offer a target area for the four objectives which are based off the first leg of a move with each subsequent count having a smaller percentage of being achieved.